y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

-- <time>Aug 05, 2022</time> Added organisation pictures for the booking project.
+- <time>Aug 05, 2022</time> Added organisation pictures for the booking project and the ability to review your booking.

 - <time>Aug 04, 2022</time> Sent the booking project.